shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web-1.md

 #### Logging

 Toggle console logging on and off with the setLevel method.
-For more logger options refer to: [SkylinkLogger](https://cdn.temasys.io/skylink/skylinkjs/latest/docs/SkylinkLogger.html)
+For more logger options refer to:

     SkylinkLogger.setLevel(SkylinkLogger.logLevels.DEBUG, storeLogs);

 ### Step 6: Get ready to impress!

 You’ve created a simple video conference app.
 Easy, right?
 Now explore all the ways that you can real-time interactions to your website.
-You can find an overview of all the methods and events Skylink offers (like lockRoom, disableAudio or disableVideo) in the [API documentation.](https://cdn.temasys.io/skylink/skylinkjs/latest/docs/index.html)

 Here is another example Codepen that we’ve created that shows how you can create a very simple audio/video conference with JavaScript client-side code, with no additional server code required